Krande/adapy/README.md

 ![Beam Visualized in BlenderBIM](docs/_static/figures/my_beam.png)

-### Create and execute a FEM analysis in Calculix and Abaqus
+### Create and execute a FEM analysis in Calculix, Code Aster and Abaqus

 This example uses a function `beam_ex1` from [here](src/ada/param_models/fem_models.py) that returns an Assembly object ready to be written to FEM.